The Life Church and Missions (LCM)

 1. Church Introduction

-The Blessed Run (TBR) Church is a reformed independent Protestant church, which teaches reformed doctrines and is committed to raising true Christian disciples to live the way of Christ and advance the work of the Gospel.
+The Life Church and Missions (LCM) is a reformed independent Protestant church, which teaches reformed doctrines and is committed to raising true Christian disciples to live the way of Christ and advance the work of the Gospel.

 2.2 Types of Membership